-Chapter 31 - Vocational Rehab and Employment Program
+Chapter 31 – Veteran Readiness and Employment (VR&E) Students

-The Vocational Rehabilitation and Employment (VR&E) Program is authorized by Congress under Title 38, Code of Federal Regulations, Chapter 31.
+The Veteran Readiness and Employment (VR&E) Program is authorized by Congress under Title 38, Code of Federal Regulations, Chapter 31.
 The mission of VR&E is to help veterans with service-connected disabilities to prepare for, find, and keep suitable jobs.

 How to Apply:

 The following supporting evidence and/or documents should be submitted with your claim:

 - Dependency Documents - If not currently on record with VA, the original or copies of birth and marriage certificates and copies of divorce/death record terminating your prior marriages and those of your spouse, if applicable.

 - Completed form - VA 21-687c for Declaration of Status of Dependents provides dependent information to VA; CU-VA suggests you send it with the above mentioned dependency documents.

 Once you are approved to be eligible by the Department of Veteran Affairs, a VA Information Packet will be sent to you identifying that you have been approved for benefits and who has been assigned as a VA Case Manager for your individual case. ** The CU-VA cannot certify you for any courses until you have been fully accepted into the program under your Case Manager**